kshakib22/second-brain/content/Programming/Backend Dev/Expressjs/Axios.md

     ```

 - **`auth`**:
-  - Provides a shortcut to send basic authentication headers.
+  - Provides a shortcut to send *basic authentication* headers.
   - Takes an object with `username` and `password`.
-  - Example:

     ```javascript
     axios.get('/endpoint', {
       auth: { username: 'user', password: 'pass' }